JanSmirny/backtest_module/README.md

 # Backtesting Module

 This python module was designed to test trading strategies in a quick and easy way.
 It was designed with an emphasis on speed and easy to understand functionality.
+While the main focus is cryptocurrency analysis, most of the content can also be used for any other asset.

+The module contains a simple backtest for single assets, a portfolio backtesting tool, as well as some additional functions for time series analysis like event studies etc.

-## Intro
+## Short Intro

 A simple backtest can be done by creating a Backtest object: